IBM/pwa-lit-template/README.md

 - A very simple build flow thanks to Rollup and [`@open-wc/building-rollup`](https://open-wc.org/building/building-rollup.html) initial configuration.
 - And last but not least a fast web server to serve locally you application without wasting time bundling your code with [`es-dev-server`](https://open-wc.org/developing/es-dev-server.html)

-# Getting started
+## Getting started

-## Prerequisites
+### Prerequisites

 - [node.js](https://nodejs.org)

 Furthermore, we use in the template [TypeScript](https://www.typescriptlang.org): a typed superset of JavaScript that compiles to plain JavaScript.
 With it we really trust that you will can improve your developer experience.

-## Install the dependencies
+### Install the dependencies

     npm install

-## Start the development server
+### Start the development server

 This command serves the app at `http://localhost:8080`:

     npm start

-The folder that `es-dev-server` will serve running this command will be `client/src-js`, a compiled version from TypeScript that will output plain JS without any transformation from the build process.
+The folder that `es-dev-server` will serve running this command will be `client/src-js/`, a compiled version from TypeScript that will output plain JavaScript, without any transformation from the build process.

-## Template structure
+### Template structure

 ```
-pwa-starter
+pwa-lit-template
 │
 └───client/
 │   │